Gweni-Fada crater

 Centered at 17°25′N and 21°45′E, being slightly wider in the NW-SE direction (cf. topographic map), the asymmetric structure is deeply eroded.
-A broad depression (ø 12 km) forms a crescent around two thirds of the inner complex zone.
+A broad depression (diameter 12 km) forms a crescent around two thirds of the inner complex zone.
 On the northern side, an elevated outer ring of outward-dipping sandstones surrounds the depression.

 In its south, the external depression is absent.
-The inner zone (ø 10 km) consists of a rugged terrain with hills several hundred meters in height.
+The inner zone (diameter 10 km) consists of a rugged terrain with hills several hundred meters in height.
 The latter may be remnants of the central uplift (see topographic map).

 The age is estimated to be less than 345 million years (Carboniferous).
 It is older than that of Aorounga because its coverage of impactite has disappeared as a result of erosion.